-If you prefer, you can use the T-1250 Rotor with thinwall polyallomer tubes and titanium sealing assemblies.
-To do so, you must purchase all items separately: the T-1250 Rotor with basic accessories only, Catalog No. 11713; a Tool Kit, Catalog No. 12891; the tubes; and sealing assemblies.
-Table 1-3 lists the catalog number and description of the tubes and sealing assembly required, and Table 1-4 lists the parts supplied in the Tool Kit.
-If you have any of the tools listed, you do not need to purchase the kit; if necessary, any of the tools listed can be ordered separately by the catalog number given in the table.
+If you prefer, you can use the T-865 Rotor with thinwall polyallomer tubes and aluminum sealing cap assemblies.
+These sealing assemblies consist of a tube plug, tube plug cover, sealing nut, and postfill screw.
+When the assembly is tightened, the cover crimps the top of the tube to form the seal.
+To use these assemblies, you must purchase all items separately: the T-865 Rotor with basic accessories only, Catalog No. 51411; a Tool Kit, Catalog No. 52610; the tubes; and the sealing assembly components.
+Table 1-2 lists the catalog number and description of the tubes and sealing assembly components required, and Table 1-3 lists the parts supplied in the Tool Kit.
+If you have the tools listed, you need not purchase the kit; or, if necessary, any of the tools listed can be ordered separately by the catalog number given in the table.